Ravaelles/Atlantis/README.md

 * If you've done everything correctly, you're free to go.
 The main class is of AtlantisTide is called Main.
 Atlantis is only a family of all products that will be built upon this framework.
 * Atlantis is capable of auto-detecting the race it plays.
 If you want to change your race, modify this line "race = Protoss" in your bwapi.ini file.

+# Where to start
+Check out class that holds main logic of the bot: [AtlantisGameCommander](https://github.com/Ravaelles/Atlantis/blob/master/src/java/atlantis/AtlantisGameCommander.java).
+Here everything starts.
+Or check out [DefaultRangedManager](https://github.com/Ravaelles/Atlantis/blob/master/src/java/atlantis/combat/micro/DefaultRangedManager.java) class, which is default micro-manager for all combat units.
+In directory `build_orders` you will find default build orders for all three races.
+You can modify them and see how it works out!
+It's as simple as editing the text file (I recommend using text editor like Notepad++ for it).

 # Code structure
 To be explained and improved...
   * Atlantis.matchFrame()